Articles

 How Wholesale Handler solves this

 Wholesale Handler makes invoicing simple.
-Your processed orders are already in the system, so creating an invoice is just bundling them together and sending it - not reconstructing what you delivered from memory or messages.
+Your processed orders are already in the system with the right prices from each customer's price list, so creating an invoice is just bundling them together and sending it - not reconstructing what you delivered from memory or messages.

 Each customer has a balance, so you can see at a glance who's up to date and who's behind.
 The invoice comes from the system, not from you standing in their kitchen, which removes the awkwardness from the process entirely.